 - Real estate revenue of Brittany increased by to ₱504.4 million for the year ended December 31, 2021 from ₱19.1 million in the same period last year.
-The increase was principally attributable to the increase in the number of completed sold units for the year of projects in the Mega Manila area in the high-end housing segment. - Real estate revenue from Vista Residences slightly increased by 2% to ₱2,512.1 million for the year ended December 31, 2021 from ₱2,467.1 million for the year ended December 31, 2020.
-This increase was principally attributable to the increase in the number of sold condominium units completed or under construction during the year including that of the prior years.
+The increase was principally attributable to the increase in the number of completed sold units for the year of projects in the Mega Manila area in the high-end housing segment.

+the increase in the number of sold condominium units completed or under construction during the year including that of the prior years.
 Vista Residences is the business unit of Vista Land that develops and sells vertical projects across the Philippines.

 - Real estate revenue of Camella Homes decreased by 18% to ₱7,197.5 million for the year ended December 31, 2021 from ₱8,808.9 million for the year ended December 31, 2019.
-This was principally attributable to the decrease in the number of sold homes completed or under construction in the Mega Manila area in the affordable housing segment during the year. - Real estate revenue of Communities Philippines decreased by 31% to ₱6,709.9 million for the year ended December 31, 2021 from ₱9,712.4 million for the year ended December 31, 2019.
+This was principally attributable to the decrease in the number of sold homes completed or under construction in the Mega Manila area in the affordable housing segment during the year. - Real estate revenue of Communities Philippines decreased by 31% to ₽6,709.9 million for the year ended December 31, 2021 from ₽9,712.4 million for the year ended December 31, 2019.
 This was principally attributable to the decrease in the number of sold homes completed or under construction outside the Mega Manila area in the affordable housing segment during the year. - Real estate revenue of Crown Asia decreased by 40% to ₱474.1 million for the year ended December 31, 2020 from ₱793.1 million for the year ended December 31, 2019.
 The decrease was principally attributable to the decrease in the number of completed units sold for the year of projects in the Mega Manila area in the middle-income housing segment.

-Rental income increased by 29% from \$\mathbb{P}7,196.7\$ million for the year ended December 31, 2020 to \$\mathbb{P}9,312.7\$million for the year ended December 31, 2021.
+Rental income increased by 29% from ₱7,196.7 million for the year ended December 31, 2020 to ₱9,312.7 million for the year ended December 31, 2021.
 The increase was primarily attributable to the recovery of the malls due primarily to the tenant mix of the malls being majority essential which registered improve sales during the year.
 In addition, the group provided some concession to tenants on a case by case rather than an across the board concessions.